qiskit-community/qiskit-textbook/CONTRIBUTING.md

 For a list of contributors, see the [.bib](https://github.com/qiskit-community/qiskit-textbook/blob/master/content/qiskit-textbook.bib) file.

 ## Translation Guidelines
-The multi-language translation guideline will be updated later.
+The multi-language translation guidelines will be updated later.

 ### Contributing Guidelines to the Japanese edition of Qiskit Textbook
 #### [日本語翻訳のガイドライン](./i18n/locales/ja/guideline-ja.md)